Information for applicants for skilled migration who studied part or all their qualifications during 2020 and/or 2021

 How will AITSL assess qualifications studied in 2020 and/or 2021?

 COVID-19 has affected many people and in lots of different ways.
-To give applicants the best opportunity to meet our assessment criteria, AITSL is asking for additional information.
+To give applicants the best opportunity to meet our assessment criteria, AITSL requires additional information if you have studied with an institution outside of Australia in 2020 and/or 2021.
 AITSL can only consider full and complete applications and AITSL is not able to provide a pre-assessment.

-Please take note of the additional evidence requirements and provide them as part of your submission.
+Please take note of the additional evidence requirements and if required, provide them as part of your submission.
 This will help us most efficiently assess your application.

 At all times, AITSL may choose to seek further information from you or a third party (for example your institution) to finalise an assessment.
 Where an applicant cannot provide sufficient evidence to support an assessment, or it cannot be validated by a relevant third party determined by AITSL, an application will be found unsuitable.